grapa-dev/grapa/docs-src/docs/migrations/go_to_grapa_migration.md

 ```

 - Always use `.get(index)` for $file results.
-- Bracket and dot notation are NOT valid for $file.
+- Bracket and dot notation are not supported for $file.

 ### $TABLE